intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 end
 ```

-We set an 8-bit mask to `0x0f`, then assign our output `b` to be &-masked by `mask`, then re-assign `mask` back to `0`.
+We set an 8-bit mask to `0x0f`, then assign our output `b` to be `&`-masked by `mask`, then re-assign `mask` back to `0`.
 You may think this looks like this logic should be exactly equivalent to this:

 ```verilog
 assign b = a & mask;